-The 10 Sector priorities which are the derivatives of the Rotterdam Declaration of 2016 are managed under the so-called Sector Statement Group, under the umbrella of CER.
-The aforementioned Handbookfor International Contingency Management was adopted at the 11th Sector Priority on 16 May 2018 inSopron by the RNE General Assembly.
-It was also confirmed by the PRIME Plenary of the European Commission on 15 June 2018 in Amersfoort.
+The ten sector priorities, which are the derivatives of the Rotterdam Declaration of 2016 are managed under the so-called Sector Statement Group, under the umbrella of CER.
+The aforementioned Handbook for International Contingency Management was adopted at the 11th Sector Priority on 16 May 2018 in Sopronby the RNE General Assembly.
+It was also confirmed by the PRIME Plenary of the European Commissionon 15 June 2018 in Amersfoort.

-The fulfillment of these goals are managed and monitored together with the RFCs, RNE and further Sector Associations such as CER or UIRR.
-For the sake of efficient management, each priority has a so-called rapporteur who reports and cares about the assigned duties in order to achieve the targets.
-RFC Amber follows the work of this platform and will adapt the necessary measures in case of conclusions.
+The fulfillment of these goals are managed and monitored together with the RFCs, RNE and further SectorAssociations such as CER or UIRR.
+For the sake of efficient management, each priority has a so-calledrapporteur who reports and cares about the assigned duties in order to achieve the targets.
+RFC Amberfollows the work of this platform and will adapt the necessary measures in case of conclusions.
 For information purposes, the 11 sector priorities are as follows: